eclipse-hono/hono/site/content/component/auth-server.md

 {{% note %}}
 You may want to make logging of the server a little more verbose by enabling the *dev* Spring profile.
-To do so, append *,--spring.profiles.active=authentication-impl,dev* to the command line.
+To do so, append *-Drun.profiles=authentication-impl,dev* to the command line.
 {{% /note %}}